Fernandina Island Galápagos tortoise

 Chelonoidis niger phantasticus (commonly known as the Fernandina Island Galápagos tortoise or Narborough Island giant tortoise) is a subspecies of Galápagos tortoise that was discovered in 1906 and thought extinct, until a single female was discovered living on Fernandina Island by an expedition in February 2019.
 In May 2021, a genetic test carried out by scientists from the California Academy of Sciences confirmed that the single female tortoise discovered in 2019 is from the subspecies Chelonoidis niger phantasticus.
-The subspecies name has often been misspelled as phantastica, an error introduced in the 1980s when Chelonoidis was elevated to genus and mistakenly treated as feminine, an error recognized and fixed in 2017.
+The subspecies name has often been erroneously spelled as phantastica, an error introduced in the 1980s when Chelonoidis was elevated to genus and mistakenly treated as feminine, an error recognized and fixed in 2017.

 Taxonomy

 Chelonoidis niger phantasticus, like all the other Galápagos tortoises, is sometimes considered a subspecies of Chelonoidis niger, and sometimes considered a valid species in itself.
 Rhodin et al. (2010) lists them separately but under the heading "C. niger species complex".